RayHightower/RayHightower.com/_posts/2016-01-18-firefox-404-lunrjs.markdown

 >Is it me or does it not work in Firefox?<br/><br/>~Jason (from the blog comments)

 Of course lunr.js works with Firefox, right?
-I had tested the search page in Chrome and Safari before launch.
+I tested the search page in Chrome and Safari before launch.
 But I took Firefox for granted.
 After all, Firefox is not MSIE, right?

 "Haha!” said Firefox when I tried to run search.
 It threw up the “404” page.
 This post documents the problem and the solution.